Ajla Tomljanović: 2024: Minor surgery, first tour final in 5 years and second WTA 125 title

 In grass-court season, Tomljanović entered Birmingham Classic by using protected ranking and reached her first tour-level final in more than five years, by beating Anna Blinkova, Zhu Lin, Leylah Fernandez and Anastasia Potapova.
 However, at her first final in this surface, she lost to Yulia Putintseva in straight sets and dropped to 0–5 career record in WTA Tour singles finals.
-At Wimbledon, she was defeated in the first round by Jeļena Ostapenko, whom she lost at the second round of the Australian Open as well, earlier in the season.
+At Wimbledon, she was defeated in the first round by Jeļena Ostapenko, to whom she lost at the second round of the Australian Open as well, earlier in the season.

 Tomljanović represented Australia in both singles and doubles events at the 2024 Summer Olympics.
 She was eliminated by Coco Gauff in the opening round in the singles where she only was able to win a total of three games.
 In the doubles competition, she and her partner Olivia Gadecki knocked out by the eventual silver medalists Mirra Andreeva and Diana Shnaider in the first round in a closely contested match, being edged out in the match tie-break 10–6.

 After her second-round exit at the US Open against Elise Mertens, Tomljanović suffered first round losses in WTA 1000 tournaments in Beijing and Wuhan during the Asian swing, yet won the title at the Hong Kong 125 Open in between, defeating Clara Tauson in the final.
 She qualified main draw at the Ningbo Open with victories over Carol Zhao and Ella Seidel, before losing to Yuan Yue in the first round.
 In Mérida, she defeated Elizabeth Mandlik in straight sets, but later decided to pull out of the tournament without playing her second round match, due to knee injury.

 In the BJK Cup finals in November, Australian team led by Tomljanović fell short against Slovakia in their quarterfinal matchup as she was decisively beaten by Rebecca Šramková in the second singles rubber.
 She finished the year as world No. 85 and climbed up a whopping 454 places in the singles ranking compared to the end of the previous season.